bryandugan/bryan-dugan/content/posts/RunCloud config for Craft CMS/Runcloud config for Craft CMS.md

 ## Edit NGINX config to redirect www to non-www

+> Update Oct 2021: This step isn’t necessary with the updated Runcloud Dashboard.
+You can now update the redirects via the web interface under Web Apps > (application name) > Domain Name

 When it comes to adding www or no www to a website, it all comes down to a matter of preference.
 I like all my traffic to go to the non-www version since it just feels like a cleaner URL.
 Either way, you'll want to set up all traffic to go to one version of the site, or else you may run into CORS, or SEO related issues while trying to serve up content.

 To begin, go to your web application in the RunCloud dashboard and click on the NGINX Config tab on the left-hand navigation.
 Then click on Create Config to get started with creating your config file.
 From there, give the config any name that you would like, paste the rewrite you want to use, and save the config.

 Redirect non-www to www

 ```bash
 if ($host !~ ^www\.) {
   rewrite ^ $scheme://www.$host$request_uri permanent;